Aggregate-Intellect/easy-deploy-demo/README.md

 At this point Fly remotely builds a docker file for you based on the Dockerfile, and deploys the app.
-This can take a few minutes.
+This can take a few minutes on the very first deploy.
+Subsequent deploys are much faster, especially if you're just editing a few lines of code in the application file.

 After deploy finishes you should have the demo app running at a URL on the `fly.dev` domain.
 Enjoy!

 You can now make changes to files on your local machine,